 1) Fo-Ti can help to prevent cancer:

 Cell death, known as anthraquinones induce-apoptosis in the cancer cells, is able to activate PI3K/AKT/mTOR pathways that are abnormal when it comes to many of the human cancers.

 Aloe-emodin and emodin can stop cell growth in cervical cancer cells, melanoma cells, neuroblastoma cells, and tongue cancer cells.

 It was found that emodin dramatically decreased colon tumor weight and volumes in mice.
 Also, enhanced cell-death in the gallbladder cancer-cells which was injected into mice.

 The Fo-ti extracts have been prescribed commonly in Taiwan for treating insomnia.

 In addition, even though the evidence is still insufficient, P. multiflorum might ease insomnia and anxiety experienced by people who have bipolar disorder.

 Traditionally Fo-ti has been used for treating people with hair loss and baldness all over East Asia.

-Traditional use of this herb has gone onto be substantiated in studies which have been performed in mice studies, that have shown that P. multiflorum extracts where able to encourage hair growth in the way of inducing anagen phases in the resting hair-follicles.
+Traditional use of this herb has gone onto being substantiated in studies that have been performed in mice studies, that have shown that P. multiflorum extracts were able to encourage hair growth in the way of inducing anagen phases in the resting hair follicles.

 The Potential Toxicity and Side Effects of Fo-Ti: